Fix: Angular RxJS Memory Leak — Subscriptions Not Unsubscribed

 Profile memory growth:

-- Go to Performance → Start recording.
+- Go to Performance, then start recording.

 - Navigate through routes several times.